Scientific Name/Common Name: Vaccinium myrtillus / Bilberry

 Constituents/Active Ingredients: Approximately 0.7% anthocyanins.
 The berries also contain up to 10% tannins, mostly catechol tannins.
 The berries also contain other flavonoids, plant acids, invert sugar, and pectins.
 The highest quality standardized extracts of bilberries, those used in clinical trials, contain 25% anthocyanins.

-Overview: Bilberries, otherwise known as European blueberries, are rich in colourful flavonoids called anthocyanins.
+Overview: Bilberries, otherwise known as European blueberries, are rich in colorful flavonoids called anthocyanins.
 Anthocyanins are powerful antioxidants that have been shown to protect skin from sun damage, prevent LDL cholesterol oxidation, and prevent blood platelet stickiness.
 Anthocyanins bind to and protect collagen and elastin in the body, they stabilize phospholipids in cell membranes and they increase the strength of arterial walls within hours of taking them.
 The most notable use of bilberries in Europe is for their eyesight and vascular strengthening powers.
 In human clinical studies, bilberry extract improved eyesight (nearsightedness and visual acuity) and increased ocular blood supply.
 Bilberry significantly increases the production of rhodopsin in the retina, a purple pigment needed for night vision.
 Famously, bilberries were given to RAF pilots during WWII to help them during night missions.

 Traditional Use/Benefits/Body Systems: The leaves have astringent properties and are traditionally used to treat diarrhea.
 Standardized extracts of the berries provide antioxidants that help protect the eyes from retinopathy and macular degeneration.
 Berry extracts are also used for chronic venous insufficiency (eg. varicose veins).